 Prohibited Transactions in a Solo 401(k)

 The Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code (IRC) do not specify what investments a Solo 401k Plan is allowed to have.
 Instead, they describe who or what is prohibited from investing.
-These types of transactions are known as Prohibited Transactions.
+These types of transactions are known as prohibited transactions.
 In general, a prohibited transaction is the improper use of the qualified account by you, a beneficiary, or a disqualified person.

 These rules are meant to encourage people to use qualified retirement plans to grow savings; at the same time, the restrictions block participants in Solo 401k retirement plans from exploiting tax benefits for their personal account.
-These regulations were based on a congressional assumption that certain transactions are inherently suspicious.
+These regulations are based on a congressional assumption that certain transactions are inherently suspicious.

 Under Code Section 4975, a disqualified person is described as:

 - A fiduciary (such as the Solo 401k Plan participant or an individual authorized to make investments for the Solo 401K Plan).